How does AER’s Child Care Assistance Program work?

 When is the deadline to apply for a scholarship?

-Applications for the MG James Ursano Scholarship for Children are accepted between 1 January and 1 April each year.
+Applications for the Maj.
+Gen. James Ursano Scholarship for Children are accepted between Jan.
+1 and April 1 each year.

 There is not a deadline to apply for the Mrs. Patty Shinseki Spouse Scholarship Program.
 Applications are accepted year-round and processed based on the application cycle calendar located on the spouse scholarship page.